ifsheldon/OSLearning/report4/report4.md

 5. move the tail of the buffer to the next place where is empty
 6. release the mutex

 Relationship: These operations just like mirroring each other, and they are kind of symmetric.
+Also, as can be seen in the code, once the buffer is full, the producer will wait and then the next thread to run is definitely the consumer thread, and once the buffer is empty, the consumer will wait and the next thread to run is definitely the producer thread.
+As for other situations, it is up to the scheduler to manage which thread to run and also up to the thread that first locks the mutex.

 ## Q13.
 Producer-Consumer Problem（understand producer_consumer.c）: Briefly describe the result of the program